kobman/KOBman/README.md

     $ curl -L https://raw.githubusercontent.com/EtricKombat/KOBman/master/get.kobman.io | bash

-If the environment needs tweaking for KOBMAN to be installed, the installer will prompt you accordingly and ask you to restart.
+If the environment needs tweaking for KOBman to be installed, the installer will prompt you accordingly and ask you to restart.

 ### Local Installation

-To install KOBMAN locally running against your local server, run the following commands:
+To install KOBman locally running against your local server, run the following commands:

 	$ source ~/.kobman/bin/kobman-init.sh